PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

     caption="Spontaneous emergence of lane formation in a bi-directional flow"
 >}}

-- **Clogging at Bottlenecks**: Recognized by the jamming arch of multiple interacting individuals or particles near a bottleneck, clogging significantly reduces, or even halts, flow.
-This phenomenon arises predominantly when entities navigate through narrow constrictions, as often seen in crowded places.
+- **Clogging at Bottlenecks**: Near a narrow passage, several people (or particles) can form an arch that jams the opening and reduces, or even stops, the flow.

 {{<
     figure